ojhaprathmesh/Amazone_Clone_Website_Repo/README.md

 # Amazon Clone

-This is a full  stack Amazon clone project built using React, Express, and MongoDB, aiming to replicate the core features of Amazon's e-commerce platform.
+This is a full-stack Amazon clone project built using React, Express, and MongoDB, aiming to replicate the core features of Amazon's e-commerce platform.
 The application features a dynamic user interface with modals for personal details and language selection, and utilizes various libraries and tools to enhance functionality and user experience.

 ## Features